What is the Belmont Alerts system?

 2) Select the Belmont Alerts Sign Up link under the Campus Security and Safety folder on the left side of the MyBelmont home page

-3) The Belmont Alerts window will open, and your Belmont-affiliated email address will automatically be opted in to emergency alerts.
-Add the phone numbers (both yours and family members) that you’d like to receive text messages and/or voice calls in the event of a Belmont emergency or closure.
+4) On the next screen, your Belmont-affiliated email address will automatically be opted in to emergency alerts.
+Add the phone numbers (both yours and family members) that you’d like to receive text messages in the event of a Belmont emergency or closure.

-4) Once you’ve added all of your information, close the Belmont Alerts window.
+5) Once you’ve saved all of your information, close the Belmont Alerts window.

 I’m a parent of a current student/I’m the spouse of an employee/I don’t have a MyBelmont account.
 How can I sign up for Belmont Alerts?

 The Belmont Alerts system is primarily designed to inform the campus community in the event of an emergency, and we use our secure campus intranet, MyBelmont, as the means to identify campus community members.
-However, students, faculty and staff can add an unlimited number of contact points for Belmont emergency notifications.
+However, students, faculty and staff can add multiple contact points for Belmont emergency notifications.
 To be included on Belmont Alerts, ask your student or spouse to add your phone and/or email information to their account for notifications.

 Employees who do not have access to MyBelmont to sign up for the system should contact the Office of Communications at communication(at)Belmont.edu.